South Africa, a country of many extremes.

 South Africa has three capitals, Pretoria, Bloemfontein and Cape Town.
 The last one we visited for five days and we loved it.
 We were not attracted to Johannesburg or Jo-burg, this city has a negative reputation, the streets are unsafe almost everywhere so we drove around it with a big bow.

-In general, larger cities in South Africa are not very safe, especially for white tourists.
-In the black population, even though they are extremely friendly and hospitable, there is a lot of poverty.
-This can lead to (violent) robberies.
+In general, larger cities in South Africa are not very safe, especially for ‘western’ tourists.
+In the indigenous population, even though they are extremely friendly and hospitable, there is a lot of poverty.
+This can lead to (violent) robberies, sad but true.
 If you want to walk the streets at night, stay where other people are and don't go into quieter areas.

 We spend 25 days in this fantastic country and just couldn't get enough of the endless beauty it has to offer.